CRISK: Measuring the Climate Risk Exposure of the Financial System

 Co-authors: Robert Engle and Richard Berner

-R&R at Journal of Financial Economics (JFE)
+Conditionally Accepted at Journal of Financial Economics

 Presentations